ycheng2021/Horiseon-Homework/README.md

 # Horiseon-Refactor

+Horiseon provides professional marketing services for businesses that help to promote and boost sales online.
+Services that are offered include increasing visibility to the right customers, controlling reputation to reduce negative opinions, and marketing to more people through social media.

 ## Description

 This is a refactor on the Horiseon webpage.
 Change were made in HTML to semantic and CSS codes were reduced for better functionality.
-Comments were also added for better readability and understanding on the changes that were made.
+Comments were also added for better readability.

 ## Links